Gabibenavidez/Do-something/README.md

 # Do Something

 Do Something is a web application built with React and Vite that helps you discover and organize various activities to do.
-It allows you to explore different types of activities, add them to your to-do list, and mark them as completed when you're done.
+It allows you to explore different types of activities, add them to your to-do list.

 ## Table of Contents